 - 13. Top ways to create a killer CV

 - 14. The importance of cover letters

 - 15. How to win friends and influence people

 - 16. Disabled and looking for work?

-A helpful, positive friend can support you in your job search and help you get professional help.
+A practical, positive friend can support you in your job search and guide you towards professional assistance.

-They can keep an eye out for you for jobs and good opportunities and will lift your mood when you’re feeling downhearted.
+They can keep an eye out for jobs and good opportunities and will lift your mood when you’re feeling downhearted.

 Also, look into help from government agencies or private companies.

 This is an executive agency of the Department of Work and Pensions in the UK, set up to aid unemployed people with their job search.